Butcher Babies: Musical style and influences

-Butcher Babies' music has been described as heavy metal, groove metal, and thrash metal.
+Butcher Babies' music has been described as groove metal, thrash metal, metalcore, and alternative metal.
 The band has cited artists and bands such as Pantera, Guns N' Roses, Marilyn Manson, Slayer, and Slipknot as their influences.
 However, the band Plasmatics had the biggest influence on the band.
 In an interview, they stated "We are big fans of Wendy O. Williams.
 We took the name from the Plasmatics Song "Butcher Baby".
 Wendy was a bad ass… she didn't give a fuck what anyone thought… we share that spirit".
 In an interview with Revolver Magazine, Harvey said: "As a biracial kid growing up in the Detroit area, I got a lot of shit for loving hard rock and metal, and seeing musicians that were also African American playing the music I loved made me strong enough to say, "Fuck you, I'm going to like what I want."

 While Shepherd had said "My heroes are Slipknot, Wendy O. Williams, Gwen Stefani, and Joan Jett.
 Most of them being females that defy the male dominance in music!"
 They also stated in an interview, they are heavily influenced by horror films such as The Texas Chain Saw Massacre, House of 1000 Corpses, and The Devil's Rejects.

 In an interview from the Rockstar Mayhem Festival, Shepherd stated that she is very influenced by Slipknot, while Harvey stated that she is heavily into old school metal such as Slayer and Iron Maiden, Klein's favorite band is Cannibal Corpse, and Flury's favorite is Meshuggah.
 Butcher Babies are influenced by the nu metal genre.

 The Butcher Babies are known for their aggressive stage appeal, such as wearing nipple tape in the earlier years of their career.
 This attire is heavily influenced by Wendy O. Williams of the Plasmatics.
 Shepherd stated in an interview that "Wendy O. Williams was the first female in heavy metal.
 She had that single, 'Butcher Baby', hence the name BUTCHER BABIES, and she was the first female to just really go all out.
 She didn't care what anyone told her.
 She was going to be the performer she wanted to be without anyone telling her 'No'.
 We were both hugely influenced by her, and that's where the attire came from."